 The one drawback is the small, visible seam formed by the rim and the countertop.
 It's possible that pieces of food can get caught in there.
 It's not as easy to clean and maintain as an under-mount kitchen sink.

 Buying a Self-Rimming Kitchen Sink

-When it comes to purchasing a drop-in kitchen sink for your home, there are many options to choose from.
+There are many options to choose from when it comes to purchasing a drop-in kitchen sink for your home.
 There are a couple of questions to ask yourself before selecting your favorite sink.

-- Will a drop-in sink work in your kitchen? - Chances are if you have a laminate or wood countertop, a drop-in sink will work famously for you.
+- Will a drop-in sink work in your kitchen? - Chances are, if you have a laminate or wood countertop, a drop-in sink will work famously for you.
 Drop-in sinks hide potential imperfections in a countertop hole.
-Before purchasing a drop-in unit for your kitchen, it's important to decide if it's the right type of sink for you.
+Before purchasing a drop-in unit for your kitchen, it's essential to decide if it's the correct type of sink for you.

-- How many bowls do you want? - When purchasing a drop-in sink, you can choose a single, double or triple-bowl sink.
-Depending on what type of things you will be using your sink for will determine the number of bowls you will want.
+- How many bowls do you want? - When purchasing a drop-in sink, you can choose a single, double, or triple-bowl sink.
+Depending on what type of things you will be using, your sink will determine the number of bowls you want.
 In many cases, a single bowl sink looks nice but isn't as convenient for hand washing dishes.
 This is why it's so important to ask yourself what type of sink bowl will work best for you before making your purchase.

-- How many holes do you need for your faucet? - If you already have a faucet picked out you will need to find a sink which matches the number of holes your installation requires.
-Sinks can have anywhere between 1 and 5 holes for faucet and accessory installation depending on the type of hardware you buy.
+- How many holes do you need for your faucet? - If you already have a faucet picked out, you will need to find a sink that matches the number of holes your installation requires.
+Sinks can have anywhere between 1 and 5 holes for faucet and accessory installation, depending on the type of hardware you buy.

 - How to choose the right color? - Here, you will find plenty of choices for matching your existing kitchen design.